Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

 where $\alpha_i$ absorbs all time-invariant unit heterogeneity (including group, eligibility, and group-by-eligibility main effects), $\delta_{S_i, t}$ are group-by-time fixed effects, and $\eta_{Q_i, t}$ are eligibility-by-time fixed effects.
 The time fixed effects $\gamma_t$ from the standard 3WFE are redundant since they are spanned by both $\delta_{S_i, t}$ and $\eta_{Q_i, t}$.
+I now derive the FWL residualized treatment indicator for both specifications, showing precisely what variation each exploits.